aexoden/dotfiles/README.md

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

-You will probably want to modify `topics/zsh/zshrc.symlink`, as it provides the basic configuration for your shell.
+You will probably want to modify `topics/zsh/config.zsh`, as it provides the basic configuration for your shell.

+If you have any local environment variables you need to define, do so in `$HOME/.localrc`.
+They will be automatically loaded.

 If you are using [Atom](https://atom.io), you may find the `atom-package-backup` and `atom-package-install` commands useful. `atom-package-backup` will generate